vicenteg/event-streams-dataflow/dataflow-maven-intellij.md

 ![Create new Project](images/maven_project_from_archetype.png)

-Next, click the "Add Archetype" button:
+Next, click the "Add Archetype" button, and populate the fields as shown:

 ![Add Archetype](images/add_archetype_dialog.png)